 Shintoism and Buddhism

 In Japan, it seems that people always revered nature.
-Like in Daoism, nature worship was central in Shintoism, Japan’s native religion.
+Like in Daoism, nature worship was central to Shintoism, Japan’s native religion.
 The word “Shinto” means “the way of the gods”.
-The Japanese believed in the significance of kami or spirits inhabited awe-inspiring aspects of nature.
+The Japanese believed in the significance of kami or spirits that inhabited awe-inspiring aspects of nature.
 They developed rituals to express gratitude to nature.
 Major Japanese Buddhist sects reinforced this practice.

 Consequently, Shinto and Buddhism had become associated in the late eighth century.
 For example, a Buddhist temple could be built next to the Shinto shrine.
 Buddhist priests took part in major Shinto festivals.
 Thus, the Japanese embraced disparate beliefs and systems: Shinto, Buddhism, and Confucianism.
-Shinto gods were being considered as incarnations of various Buddhas and Bodhisattvas.
+Shinto gods were considered incarnations of various Buddhas and Bodhisattvas.
 For example, Hachiman, the Shinto god of war, became known as the “Great Bodhisattva” that drove off invading Mongols.

 Great Buddhist Temple

 The temple houses Great Buddha Hall, the world’s largest bronze statue of the Buddha Vairochana or Daibutsu in Japanese.
 He is the deity “belonging to or coming from the sun”.
-The almost 15-meter tall seated Buddha consists of 437 tones of bronze.
+The almost 15-meter-tall seated Buddha consists of 437 tones of bronze.
 At the time of building, it consumed most of Japan’s bronze production and nearly left the country bankrupt.

 After the reign of Shomu, Buddhism became more of personal faith.
 Throughout the ninth and tenth centuries, many different schools of the Mahayana tradition took hold in Japan.
-The esoteric the Tendai, Shingon, and Pure Land were among the sects.
-For the followers of Shingon, matter and mind were not separate, they were the one.
+The esoteric Tendai, Shingon, and Pure Land were among the sects.
+For the followers of Shingon, matter, and mind were not separate, they were the one.

-This idea favored the arts as a window on Buddhism.
+This idea favored the arts as a window into Buddhism.
 The Buddha’s teaching was without form or color.
-However, with the help of works of art, we can understand its obscurities.
+However, with the help of works of art, we can understand their obscurities.
 As a result, Amitabha and Avalokiteshvara became the focus of devotional Buddhism.
 Some of Japan’s greatest contributions to Buddhist art are the wooden sculptural representations of these figures.
 For example, the serene gilded wood image of the Buddha Amitabha adorns the Byodoin temple near Kyoto.

 Buddha of Immeasurable Light

 Amida is the Buddha of Immeasurable Light and Limitless Life.
-He resides over the Buddhist western paradise or heaven.
+He resides in the Buddhist western paradise or heaven.
 Until the twelfth century, artists depicted this Buddha seated on a lotus flower waiting for our arrival to the afterlife.
 However, in later periods, Amida Buddha was often represented in a standing pose.
 He descends from the heavens to take and transport the devotee back to his blissful paradise.

 The Flow of Zen

-In the thirteenth century, the two leading sects of Zen Buddhism, Rinzai and Soto, emerged.
+In the thirteenth century, the two leading sects of Zen Buddhism, Rinzai, and Soto, emerged.
 These sects belonged to Mahayana Buddhism.
 They originated in China and were referred to as Chan Buddhism.
 The common idea was that everyone and everything already have Buddhahood waiting to be discovered.
 The teaching and practice of Zen Buddhism resonated well with the native Shinto tradition with respect to the love of nature and warrior discipline.

 Thus, incorporating native beliefs, Buddhism traveled across countries through images, practices, and stories.
-Buddhism went across social structures of the peoples, their codes of behavior, and mythologies.
+Buddhism went across the social structures of the peoples, their codes of behavior, and mythologies.
 It introduced them to new realms of thought.

 Each Buddhist work of art is in one way or another symbolic.
 Its meaning goes beyond the appearance and immediate purpose.
 It tries to reveal the dharma for which all images are only provisional signs.
 The intention of a Buddhist work is to suggest the transcendence of all phenomena and all imagery, a prerequisite for understanding and salvation.

 Buddhism spread across Asia as its universal concepts of impermanent existence resonated with diverse cultures.
 Buddhist art helped communities to experience Buddha’s presence and perpetuate that presence.
-A jeweled net of Buddhist artworks that artists have left us reflects an unending source of creativity and make us think.
+A jeweled net of Buddhist artworks that artists have left us reflects an unending source of creativity and makes us think.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.